sendbird/sendbird-uikit-react/README.md

 Make sure you have nodejs and npm installed and run

 ```
-Make a copy of env.example and save it as .env
+Make a copy of .env.example and save it as .env
 Set your appId STORYBOOK_APP_ID
 npm install
 npm run storybook